-Harriet Tubman On The $20 Might Not Happen After All, & *Sigh*
+The Trump Administration Might Not Put Harriet Tubman On The $20 Now, & *Sigh*

 President Donald Trump has seemingly made it his mission to undo as many Obama-era decisions as possible, and now there's another on the chopping block.
 It looks like the administration could be reneging on an earlier promise to change U.S. currency to celebrate women.
 Yep, that's right.
 The Trump administration might be cancelling plans to put Harriet Tubman on the $20.